 WordCamp Los Angeles is held at Loyola Marymount University because the college and open-source software share the common goals of faith and justice.

-If you want to learn WordPress, network with WordPress developers or find WordPress support resources in Los Angeles, this event is a good place to do it.
+If you want to learn WordPress, network with WordPress developers, or find WordPress support resources in Los Angeles, this event is an excellent place to do it.

-Most of the presenters shared genuinely useful tips and tricks, were engaging and even, in one case, adorable.
-My favorite was Sé Reed followed by Ben Metcalfe, who I wrote about separately in their own posts.
-Useful WordPress tips and tricks from the other speakers I heard are summarized here.
-On the downside, it was a hot day in Los Angeles, Seaver Hall was a sauna and the stubborn campus wi-fi wouldn’t move even the lowest-res JPEGs to Flickr.
+Most of the keynote presentations shared genuinely helpful tips and tricks, were engaging, and even, in one case, adorable.
+My favorite was Sé Reed, followed by Ben Metcalfe, who I wrote about separately in their own posts.
+Helpful WordPress tips and tricks from the other speakers I heard are summarized here.
+On the downside, it was a hot day in Los Angeles, Seaver Hall was a sauna, and the stubborn campus wi-fi wouldn’t move even the lowest-res JPEGs to Flickr.

-Kimanzi Constable kicked it off with a presentation on the importance of telling good stories that connect with people emotionally.
-The bread delivery boy turned best-selling author shared how he didn’t started selling books until he started connecting with his audience in an emotional level.
+Kimanzi Constable started with a presentation on the importance of telling good stories that connect with people emotionally.
+The bread delivery boy turned best-selling author shared how he didn’t start selling books until he began to connect with his audience on an emotional level.

-- Tell a story about yourself that dovetails nicely with whatever it is you do on the About Us page of your website.
-Old school bios are boring.
+- Tell a story about yourself that dovetails nicely with whatever you do on your website’s About Us page.
+Old-school bios are boring.